python/mypy/mypyc/doc/getting_started.rst

 Next steps
 ----------

-You can often get good results by just annotating your code and compiling it.
+You can sometimes get good results by just annotating your code and compiling it.
 If this isn't providing meaningful performance gains, if you have trouble getting your code to work under mypyc, or if you want to optimize your code for maximum performance, you should read the